slaveOftime/Fun.Blazor.Samples/templates/BlazorWASMAppWithShoelace/README.md

 It is recommend you to use VSCode for this and install extension: Tailwind CSS IntelliSense + Ionide-fsharp \
 And open the the same folder as the README.md file in VSCode

-The reason you can get some intellicense for shoelace is because there is some meta file I downloaded from shoelace and put it in .vscode.
+The reason you can get some intellisense for shoelace is because there is some meta file I downloaded from shoelace and put it in .vscode.
 [You can check more detail here](https://shoelace.style/getting-started/usage?id=code-completion).
 So if you want to support other web components code auto completion you can use this as a reference.

 ## Dev with hot-reload